An Essay On The Theories Of Proper Names

 Ultimately, John Searle believes that both the descriptivist and causal theorists need to account for intentionality, because proper names have a lot to do with intentional content; in particular, he argues that we have networks of intentions which allow us to understand what it is precisely that we are discussing.

-A Critique Of Proper Name Theories
+A Proper Critique Of Proper Names

 The descriptivist have issues when it comes to the nature of descriptions.
 There are instances wherein which a description pertains not to any observable property of the thing in consideration, and there are descriptions that can be identical but likewise have different reference.